 If you’re a cat parent, you know how picky your feline family member can be.
 Sometimes it can be hard to find food or treats your cat likes, so maybe you’re thinking about trying to cook meals for your cat.

-Maybe your cat was watching you make pumpkin pie for the holidays and started nibbling at some of your pumpkins, or you noticed them investigating the jack o’lanterns at Halloween.
-Whatever the reason, now you’re curious about whether or not your cat can have pumpkin.
+Maybe your cat was watching you make pumpkin pie for the holidays and started nibbling at some of your pumpkins, or you noticed them investigating the jack-o’lanterns at Halloween.
+Whatever the reason, now you’re curious about whether pumpkin is safe for cats to consume.

 Here at Spot Pet Insurance, we believe that our pets are part of our families, and we want to make sure that they have the best they can get.
 Being a pet parent can be a wild ride, but, at the end of the day, that purring cat makes everything worth it.

 Is pumpkin a treat we can share with our cats?
+Will cats eat pumpkins if you share some with them?
 Yes, but there are some things you need to know first.

 Cats are carnivores, so they get their nutrients from meat.
 Depending on the plant on the menu, it could cause digestive issues; cats have difficulty processing some kinds of plant matter.